Create interactive and engaging internal events and broadcast them to the entire company.

 Use Workplace’s Live Producer to stream high quality video right from your computer or professional camera.
-Visit the Help Center to get step-by-step instructions on how to use Live Producer.
+Check out the Live Producerinteractive demos to get a full walkthrough of setting up a Live video broadcast.

 The Live Town Hall Playbook has a full listing of helpful tips and technical set up instructions.
 Here are just a few:

 - Make sure your network connection is strong before the event

 - Use Do Not Disturb to disable all Workplace notifications so you’re not interrupted during the broadcast